Network Strategies in Election Campaigns: Results

 \subsection{Comparison among network strategies}

-A useful parameter, to compare network strategies, is the difference of density $\delta\rho$ between agents in the state $1$ and agents in the state $2$, over time --see Figure~\ref{fig:figure_4}.
+A useful parameter, to compare network strategies, is the difference of densities $\Delta\rho$ between agents in the state $1$ and agents in the state $2$, over time --see Figure~\ref{fig:figure_4}.
 The topology of the agents network seems to play a crucial role, as we observe by comparing results shown in panels \textbf{c} and \textbf{d} of Figure~\ref{fig:figure_4}, related to scale-free networks and small-world networks, respectively.
-In particular, the strategy \textbf{S2} is better than the strategy \textbf{S3} in scale-free networks, but just the opposite occurs in small-world networks (i.e., the strategy \textbf{S3} is better).
+In particular, the strategy \textbf{S2} is better than the strategy \textbf{S3} in scale-free networks, but just the opposite occurs in small-world networks (i.e., the strategy \textbf{S3} is the best one).

 Therefore, we computed the average value of $\delta\rho$, comparing all strategies in both kinds of networks --see panel \textbf{a} of Figure~\ref{fig:figure_5}.
-As discussed before, the points $T_1$ and $T_2$ of diagrams $(\rho,t$) can provide an information about the speed of competitors in the earning the global consensus.
+As discussed before, the points $T_1$ and $T_2$ of diagrams $(\rho,t$) can provide an information about the speed of competitors in the earning of the global consensus.
 In particular, as shown in panel \textbf{b} of Figure~\ref{fig:figure_5}, we computed the difference $T_2 - T_1$ for each curve $(\rho,t)$.